DavidVollmers/Comfyg/README.md

 want to change at runtime?".

-It is similar to [Azure App Configuration](https://learn.microsoft.com/en-us/azure/azure-app-configuration/overview), but also supports secrets and change detection.
+It is similar to [Azure App Configuration](https://learn.microsoft.com/en-us/azure/azure-app-configuration/overview), but also supports secrets, settings and change detection.

 ## Requirements